coq/platform/README.md

 ## Changes in 2023.03.1

+- Bugfix for coq-makefile in snap
+- Added opam package `gmake` to build a MinGW version of GNU make on Windows

+## Changes in 2023.03.0

 - Added new picks 8.17~2023.08 and 8.16~2023.08
 - coq-ott has been removed on Windows, since version 0.33 has issues there - if you need coq-ott we recommend to install version 0.32 via opam on Windows
 - coq-fiat-crypto has been removed on Windows, since version 0.0.20 results in a stack overflows - there is no good work around for this - we recommend to use the previous pick 8.16~2022.09